Blotting Paper for Oily Skin on Camera | Video Call Shine

 Why oily skin on camera can need a lighter oil-control plan

-- Press for 3-5 seconds.
-Keep the sheet still so the oil lifts without dragging base makeup, sunscreen, or skincare around.
+- Press for 3-5 seconds on the brightest zones.
+Keep the sheet still so oil lifts without dragging sunscreen, foundation, or concealer.

-- Use one sheet before adding anything else.
-Many touch-ups look finished after blotting alone.
+- Check the preview again before adding powder.
+Many camera shine problems look finished after blotting alone.

-- Keep the routine where oily skin on camera actually happens.
-A desk, bag, carry-on, or compact case beats remembering a full vanity setup.
+- Keep the format near camera moments.
+A desk drawer, laptop bag, purse, car pouch, or compact case is more useful than a full vanity setup.

 How Mirror Case fits the routine